chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 > performance benefits.

-We are particularly interested in ensuring that the mutual authentication done during a TLS handshake on a transport service that handles RPC traffic can be recognized and used by RPC consumers for securely authenticating the communicating RPC peers.
+We are particularly interested in ensuring that the mutual authentication done during a TLS handshake (most recently specified in {{?RFC8446}}) on a transport service that handles RPC traffic can be recognized and used by RPC consumers for securely authenticating the communicating RPC peers.